 Dr Healy is a member of the British Association of Sport and Exercise Science (BASES).
 She is on the editorial board for both The Sport Psychologist and International Journal of Sport & Exercise Psychology.
-Dr. Healy regularly reviews for high-quality peer reviewed journals, such as Frontiers in Psychology, Journal of Sport & Exercise Psychology and Psychology of Sport & Exercise, Motivation and Emotion and Journal of Sports Sciences.
+Dr. Healy regularly reviews for high-quality peer reviewed journals, such as Journal of Sport & Exercise Psychology, Psychology of Sport & Exercise, Motivation and Emotion and Journal of Sports Sciences.

 Sponsors and collaborators